Valerion VisionMaster Pro 2 Projector Review

 Laser

-The Valerion VisionMaster Pro 2 uses a laser light source that lasts more than 25,000 hours and needs almost no upkeep.
+The Valerion VisionMaster Pro 2 utilizes a laser light source that lasts over 25,000 hours and requires minimal maintenance.
 It isn't native 4k, as it uses pixel-shifting to simulate a higher-resolution image, but it still looks crisper than a regular 1080p projector.

 The SPD shows narrow laser peaks for red, green, and blue.
 You get very pure primaries and eye-catching saturation, which is great for HDR games and animation, with minimal long-term dimming and no lamp swaps.
 The trade-off is that some screens may show faint laser speckle at times.